The shift: from Google to “ask the AI”

 The American Bar Association reported that there are approximately 1.33 million active attorneys in the United States.
 The vast majority work at firms of 10 attorneys or fewer.
 These small and mid-sized firms are the most vulnerable to AI invisibility — they lack the national brand recognition to appear in AI responses organically, and they lack the resources for massive content marketing campaigns.
 But they can take targeted, high-impact actions if they know exactly where the gaps are.

-That is what an AI visibility audit provides: a precise map of where you stand, what AI gets wrong, and what specific actions will move you from invisible to cited.
+That is what an AI visibility report provides: a precise map of where you stand, what AI gets wrong, and what specific actions will move you from invisible to cited.
 Learn more about how AI visibility scoring works.

 The bottom line: If you’re a law firm, solo practitioner, or legal services company that depends on new client acquisition — and in 2026, that’s virtually every practice — you need to know what AI is saying about you.
 Not next quarter.
 Now.

 Sources: ABA Legal Technology Survey (2024); Clio Legal Trends Report (2024); Thomson Reuters Generative AI Consumer Survey (2024); LegalZoom Small Business AI Survey (2024); Wolters Kluwer Legal AI Adoption Study (2024); Gartner search prediction (Feb 2024); BrightEdge AI Overviews research (2024); Stanford CodeX Legal AI Hallucination Study (2023/2024); IBISWorld US Legal Services market report (2023); Fortune Business Insights legal tech market report (2024); McKinsey Global Institute GenAI workforce impact study (2023); Legal Marketing Association annual survey (2024); ABA National Lawyer Population Survey (2024); WordStream legal PPC benchmarks (2024); Similarweb traffic estimates (2024); Princeton/Georgia Tech GEO study (2023); Mata v.
 Avianca, No. 1:22-cv-01461 (S.D.N.Y.
 2023).
-AI mention rates based on Metricus internal testing across ChatGPT, Perplexity, Gemini, Claude, and Grok (2026).
+AI mention rates based on Metricus internal testing across the major AI platforms (2026).
 Learn more about how we measure AI visibility.